-Dr. Dan “Thomas” Crawford was born on the 19th of October, 1871, in Lambton County.
+Dr. Daniel “Thomas” Crawford was born on the 19th of October, 1871, in Lambton County.
 He was the 6th of 8 children born to Thomas Crawford and the former Elizabeth Crone.
 His parents were farmers and his siblings were; Samuel Alexander Crawford (who died at the age of 11), Francis William Crawford, Alexander MacKenzie Crawford, twins Ellen Crawford and Sarah Crawford, Jeffrey James Crawford and John J. Crawford (who died of bronchitis on the 6th of February, 1880 just 4 days before his 5th birthday).
 The Crawford family was raised on a farm in Bosanquet Township, Lambton County.

 The source of Dr. Crawford’s education is unknown at this time.
 Dr. Crawford was practicing medicine in Courtright (Lambton County) in 1896.

 Dr. Crawford married Jean “Jennie” MacDonald Shillington on the 28th of October, 1896 in London, Ontario.
 Mrs. Crawford was born in Stratford Ontario on the 17th of September, 1873.
 She was the 2nd of 5 children and the only daughter born to James Shillington and the former Mary Orr.
-Her father was a merchant.
-She had an older brother named Robert James Shillington and 3 younger brothers; Thomas, Frederick and Arthur.
+Her father was a merchant and her siblings were; Robert James Shillington, Thomas William Shillington, Frederick Lawrence Shillington and Arthur Orr Shillington.

-Dr. and Mrs. Crawford had 8 children; Jean Elizabeth Crawford, Wilfred Alexander Crawford, Margret Crawford, Gordon Ralph Crawford, Kenneth James Crawford, Flora MacDonald Crawford and twins Frank and Frances.
+Dr. and Mrs. Crawford had 8 children; Jean Elizabeth Crawford, Wilfred Alexander Crawford, Margret Crawford, Gordon Ralph Crawford, Kenneth James Crawford, Flora MacDonald Crawford and twins Frank Lawrence Crawford and Frances Lucille Crawford.